 While we highly encourage individuals to sign up and become full-fledged Greyshirts, there are still ways groups of corporate employees can volunteer alongside Team Rubicon.
 We know that in the aftermath of disasters there is a groundswell of local organizations that want to provide meaningful impact to their community.
 Leveraging the organization and safety parameters that Team Rubicon employs, we can put groups of local community volunteers to work in the field right next to Greyshirts.

-Recently after the winter storm and heavy rains, Irvine, Kentucky saw flooding affect numerous households.
+In 2021, after the winter storm and heavy rains, Irvine, KY saw flooding affect numerous households.
 With facilities located in Irvine, our longstanding partner Carhartt was able to mobilize 39 employees over the course of a week to help their community recover.
 Alongside 33 Greyshirts, their efforts allowed Team Rubicon to serve an estimated 21 individuals and provide a total of $51,320 of labor value to the area.
 Empowered Carhartt employees helped their own communities begin the long process of recovery after disaster.

 These single or multi-day volunteer events are feasible, but in the dynamic nature of disaster response efforts, they take quick planning and execution to employ.
 That is why Team Rubicon stresses becoming a Greyshirt, getting your training done, and then being ready for the next disaster—this is our take on preparedness.